KxSystems/docs/docs/kb/using-dotz.md

 ## Slamming the doors

 Another important use for modified `.z.p`? callbacks is to control access to a q session.
-Q contains some very coarse access controls settable by command line options – particularly `-u` or `-U` to enforce password-controlled access (with MD5’d passwords), `-b` to enforce read-only access and `-T` to set a maximum CPU time per single client call.
+Q contains some very coarse access controls settable by command-line options – particularly [`-u`](../basics/cmdline.md#-u-usr-pwd-local) or [`-U`](../basics/cmdline.md#-u-usr-pwd) to enforce password-controlled access (with MD5 passwords), [`-b`](../basics/cmdline.md#-b-blocked) to enforce read-only access and [`-T`](../basics/cmdline.md#-t-timeout) to set a maximum CPU time per single client call.

-The password control in `-u` and `-U` is all done in the q executable, so completely outside user control.
+The password control in `-u` and `-U` is all done in the kdb+ executable, so completely outside user control.
 However as soon as the initial check (if any) has been done control is passed to `z.pw`, which can say if a connection is to be allowed.
 This can be via some session internal table or function, or can go outside to something like a central single-signon server.

-### blockusage.q
+### `blockusage.q`

 Use this script simply to block all client interaction: it just sets `.z.pw` to always return false, i.e. no connection is allowed for supplied user ID and password.

-### controlaccess.q and loadinvalidaccess.q
+### `controlaccess.q` and `loadinvalidaccess.q`

 There are so many ways to control access that this script is way too complicated for immediate use as it stands – just pick an interesting subset.

 It shows how to control access via

 -   a user table – splitting users into superusers (who can do anything), powerusers (who can run ad-hoc queries, but can’t do things like shutdown the session) and defaultusers (who can only use a speciic list of pre-defined commands).
 -   the client’s server – with name matching a set of wildcards
 -   a list of valid commands
 -   a command validator which parses input

-Invalid access attempts are logged, and the logfile can be loaded into a table and queried with loadinvalidaccess.q
+Invalid access attempts are logged, and the logfile can be loaded into a table and queried with `loadinvalidaccess.q`

 ## Tracking clients and servers